vivienbarchet/TenseMusic/docs/index.md

 windows seperately and clipping the parts together afterwards.
 If the window lies in the middle of the piece, you have to judge if the onset estimation seems to work accurately or not and make adequate adjustments.
 Consider using the onset sonification function to evaluate the onset detection.

-#### [loudness, t_loudness] = extract_loudness(y, sr):
+#### [loudness, t_loudness] = extract_loudness(outpath, file_name):

-Estimates the loudness by calculating the root-mean-square for the smoothed audio.
-Returns the loudness estimate and the time points in seconds.

-#### pitch_df = pitch_extraction(audio_fpath,sr, category = ["voice", "polyphonic", "solo"], melody_lower = 'C2', melody_higher = 'C6'):
+Estimating the loudness using the Zwicker model for temporally variable sounds implemented in the python library MoSQITo.

+#### pitch_df, pitch_score, times = pitch_extraction(outpath, file_name,sr):

 Estimates the pitch height in the audio.
-The toolbox implements different pitch estimation methods.
+The toolbox uses deep salience representations for f0 estimation (https://github.com/rabitt/ismir2017-deepsalience).
-For solo music, it relies on probabilistic YIN (https://librosa.org/doc/main/generated/librosa.pyin.html).
-For polyphonic music, the toolbox uses deep salience representations for f0 estimation (https://github.com/rabitt/ismir2017-deepsalience).
-For vocal music, the toolbox first seperates the voiced melody from the background using spleeter (https://github.com/deezer/spleeter) and then uses pYIN for the melody and deep salience representations for the accompainment.
 Returns a dataframe with time points as well as pitch estimates for all lines.

-For solo and vocal music, the pitch estimation will be improved by providing estimates of the lowest and the highest notes in the melody.
-The estimates will not be used for polyphonic pitch estimation.
+Additionally, the pitch score as the aggregated mean of all pitches at each time point is returned.

+#### [tensile, t_tonal] = tonal_tension_extraction(file_name):

+Estimates tonal tension using the model developed by Herremans and Chew (2016) based on the spiral array theory.
+The model is implemented in the python library midi-miner.
+The midi input required for the estimation of tonal tension is created using the python package basic-pitch.
+Tonal tension is estimated as the tensile strain as defined by Herremans and Chew (2016).

-#### [dissonance, t_dissonance] = dissonance_extraction(pitch_df, sr):
+#### [roughness, t_roughness] = roughness_extraction(outpath, file_name):

-Estimates the dissonance at each time point by using the pitch estimated by the pitch extraction.
-Dissonance is defined as the maximum pairwise dissonance computed by dissonant.py (https://pypi.org/project/dissonant/).
+Estimates roughness using the algorithm developed by Daniel and Weber (1997) implemented in MoSQITo.

 ## 3. (Optional) Checking feature extraction by sonification